alem-01/alem_public/subjects/flutter_piscine/movieList/README.md

 }
 ```

-add fromJson method to make a json serialization, see more on [https://flutter.dev/docs/development/data-and-backend/json](https://flutter.dev/docs/development/data-and-backend/json)
+Add fromJson method to make a json serialization, see more on [https://flutter.dev/docs/development/data-and-backend/json](https://flutter.dev/docs/development/data-and-backend/json)
 https://api.flutter.dev/flutter/foundation/Factory-class.html

 Your ListView should use FutureBuilder to wait for data from JSON file and then show it once it is loaded.